petrifiedvoices/hat_project/README.md

 * Shapefiles - geospatial data, transformed from the raw data to the form of shapefile, ready to be use by GIS software, or plotted on the map

 ## Dissertation:
-* the link to the text of the dissertation, typeseeted with ConTeXt https://github.com/petrajanouchova/dis_context
+* the link to the text of the dissertation, typesetted with ConTeXt https://github.com/petrajanouchova/dis_context
-* to be submitted in September 2017 in Czech, English version is scheduled for 2018
+* submitted in September 2017 in Czech, defense scheduled for late 2017, English version is scheduled for 2018